 Technology has freed people to pursue nomadic living in vans and trailers, and the tiny house movement has also spurred the popularity of custom shape, custom size mattresses.
 People are adapting how they live and how they sleep in ways that are at the same time old and new.
 Rediscovering the practicality and comfort of antique beds means that more people than ever need to look for custom mattress solutions.

 Because antique beds aren’t today’s standard sizes, they have the ability to save you space and allow rooms to serve more than one purpose.
+Seriously, is there anything more beautiful than an ornate mahogany antique day bed?
 And as people turn away from traditional beds and start to explore box beds, rope beds and other antique bed styles, they need custom mattresses made from modern materials that will stand up to heavy use and still be comfortable.

 Getting a custom antique bed mattress or an old-fashioned mattress size mattress isn’t as difficult or as confusing as you might think.
 If you have an old box spring or a mattress that is roughly the size that you find comfortable, we can create a mattress the exact size of the antique bed that you have or want to use.
-If you don't have either, our mattress experts can help you with the help of a few pictures that you send us.
+If you don't have either, our mattress experts can help you with the just a few pictures and measurements that you send us.